koendv/xyc-als21c-k1/README.md

 - with an interrupt line
 - the size of an 1206 resistor

+The driver is written in c/c++.
+The driver is integer-only, no floating point is used.

+## Example programs

 Example arduino programs are included:

 - [als21c_polling](examples/als21c_polling/als21c_polling.ino) prints light intensity every second

 - [als21c_interrupt-driven](examples/als21c_interrupt/als21c_interrupt.ino) prints light intensity when light intensity changes

-- [als21c_auto-lux](examples/als21c_auto/als21c_auto.ino) adjusts gain and integration time as needed to obtain a good reading.
+- [als21c_auto-lux](examples/als21c_auto/als21c_auto.ino) automatically adjusts gain and integration time as needed to obtain a good reading.

 - [als21c_compare](examples/als21c_compare/als21c_compare.ino) compares NEWOPTO XYC-ALS21C-K1 and VISHAY VEML7700 using linear regression.
+Correlation between NEWOPTO XYC-ALS21C-K1 and VISHAY VEML7700 is typically 98% - 99%.

   ![comparing](doc/xyc_als21c_and_veml7700.jpg)

+  NEWOPTO XYC-ALS21C-K1 and VISHAY VEML7700 side by side.

+## Breakout board

 The [breakout board](http://oshwlab.com/koendv/xyc_als21c_k1) is assembled at jlcpcb.

-The driver is written in c/c++, and is integer-only, no floating point.
+## See Also

 This driver may also be of interest for the following similar IC's: